Written By Pitch N Hire

 A cover letter is a document that tries to convince the hiring manager of your competence.
-Ranging in between 250 to 400 words, these documents can make it or break it for you.
+Ranging between 250 to 400 words, these documents can make it or break it for you.
 One of the first screening processes for most jobs involves a cover letter and a resume.
 When the candidates pass this round, only then are they called in for an interview which further decides their fate.
-Since writing a cover letter is so important, choosing a font for cover letter is also important.
+Since writing a cover letter is so important, choosing a font for a cover letter is also important.
 While many people get chaotic about what to write in the cover letter, they forget that visuals are even more important.

 So, if you have good content written in your cover letter but it is illegible, there is no use of that cover letter and you will not be called further for an interview as well.
 However, on the other hand, if you have the same cover letter with proper font, you will be able to make a better impact on the employer thereby improving your chances of getting hired.
-Therefore, it is very important to make the right choice for the font for the cover letter.
+Therefore, it is very important to make the right choice of font for the cover letter.
 This is because it has a lot of determining the potential of your future with that firm.

-Here is the answer to how to choose the best font for cover letter and other tips regarding cover letter fonts that can improve your chances of getting hired.
+Here is the answer to how to choose the best font for a cover letter and other tips regarding cover letter fonts that can improve your chances of getting hired.

 Your first and foremost priority should be to use a font that is readable and has easily distinguishable letters.
 This helps by thereby improving the readability of your cover letter which will ensure that it makes a greater impact on your employer.
 Without a readable font, your cover letter will not be given the acknowledgment that it deserves.
 It is important to notice that your choice of font will also decide your professionalism and your work ethic.
 Some people can judge you a lot based on this choice.

 Therefore stick to the popular and professional fonts that are commonly used in many formal and business letters.
 It reduces the chances of you making any mistakes with it and therefore helps by making your document even better.
 There is a list of the many cover letter fonts that can help you with this.

 The best font for a cover letter includes the likes of: